-California authorities rescue girl, 12, from pedophile who ran for Congress
+California authorities rescue girl, 12, from pedophile who once ran for Congress

 CLICK HERE FOR THE FOX NEWS APP

 He copped to the charge in 2009 and his prison sentence lasted 16 months.
-Local media reported that upon his release he moved from Boulder to his parents house in Virginia's Fauquier County.
+Local media reported that upon his release he moved from Boulder to his parents' house in Virginia's Fauquier County.

 Fox News reporter William Lajeunesse in Los Angeles contributed to this report.